sv3nd/sv3nd.github.io/content/04event-time-join-with-kafka-streams.md

 16 | Berglunds | 1996-12-16	| 3

-A typical crux of stream processing though is the fact that datasets are unbounded are considered theoretically infinite.
+A typical crux of stream processing though is the fact that datasets are unbounded and considered theoretically infinite.
 This implies that at any point in time, we cannot be sure that we have received all necessary information to compute the final version of anything.
 In the example above, this means that `max(orderDate)` only returns the latest order date _observed so far_, though that's an aggregation that's ever changing.

 Also, because of delays that could happen during data ingestion, it is typically considered that events are not guaranteed to be delivered in order (see discussion in [Flink's documentation on Event time vs Processing time](https://ci.apache.org/projects/flink/flink-docs-release-1.3/dev/event_time.html) and [Spark's time handling documentation](https://spark.apache.org/docs/2.2.0/structured-streaming-programming-guide.html#handling-event-time-and-late-data))